HHS/TANF-app/docs/Architecture Decision Record/011-buildpacks.md

 **Notes**
 - Docker containers will still need to be maintained for local development and CI/CD
 - Docker containers will still need to be hardened for CI/CD

+## Restaging for updated buildpacks

+As described in #1045, cloud.gov will inform us that buildpacks we use have been updated to a newer version via e-mail to all users with their 'developer' role.
+The e-mail informs as to specific CloudFoundry CLI steps needed to restage the our applications with this newer version of our buildpack base.
+As we have already captured our deployment strategy process/commands in scripts/deploy-backend.sh, running that script is the only step necessary when our team receives this e-mail.